AdobeDocs/workfront.en/help/quicksilver/planning/records/create-records.md

 ---
 title: Create records
 description: When using Adobe Workfront Planning, a record is an instance of a record type.
+You can create unique records for each record type in Workfront Planning by manually adding them to the table view, importing them from a list, duplicating them, or creating them as you connect them to other records.
 hidefromtoc: yes
 hide: yes
 recommendations: noDisplay, noCatalog